|Curriculum Guide / 4 CD-ROMS & DVDs||$54.95|

 While this module focuses on environmental problems of a global scale, students also learn how their personal decisions can affect the state of the environment.
 Students' impact may be indirect, as in the case of supporting candidates and policies sympathetic to their point of view on how to improve the environment, or direct, as in daily transportation and food decisions.
 Throughout the module, students are encouraged to relate global environmental issues to their daily lives and to discover ways in which they might be able to improve the environment through personal choices.

 In this module, students critically analyze five major environmental issues using a combination of print materials and lectures.
 Activities are based on selected lectures from a Stanford University course on International Environmental Politics.
-The lectures are available in both videotape and CD-ROM formats.

 In addition to learning about specific topics, students will gain valuable critical thinking skills applicable to any subject.
 Causal analysis, compliance theory, and a set of policy evaluation criteria are introduced early in the module and are employed in many of the activities.
 After completing the module, students should have a firm understanding of several important environmental issues, improved critical thinking skills, and an appreciation for the complex challenge of solving environmental problems through international negotiations.